dseeni/Functional_Python/README.md

-# Python Deep Dive Part 2 Project 4

-### Python Functional Programming using itertools:
+# Python Functional Programming using itertools:

 - Lazily evaluate multiple files, parsing and sorting with composite keys